Climate and Average Weather Year Round in Corpus Christi Texas, United States

 Corpus Christi experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 8.1 months, from March 18 to November 21, during which time the comfort level is muggy, oppressive, or miserable at least 31% of the time.
-The muggiest day of the year is July 22, with muggy conditions 100% of the time.
+The month with the most muggy days in Corpus Christi is July, with 30.9 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable